-An email series is a string of emails designed to move a supporter up the ladder of engagement, typically containing a single hard ask for donations of money or time.
+An email series is a string of emails designed to deepen engagement with supporters by asking them to take increasingly important actions, usually donations of their money or time.
 Each email builds upon the previous email in the series.

-Equity is a form of justice that involves giving people what they need, relative to their own circumstance, so that they can succeed in the opportunities presented to them.
+Equity is a form of justice that involves giving people what they need, relative to their circumstance, so they can succeed in the opportunities presented to them.

 Escalation is the act of increasing a volunteer’s level of responsibility (i.e. moving them up the Ladder of Engagement).
 An example is when a volunteer goes from attending a canvass event to hosting their own.